How fleet technology overcomes risks associated with driver fatigue

 The best way to prevent and understand fatigue is to pre-empt it.
 By using driver fatigue software such as MiX HOS, fleet managers are able to electronically track the hours that their drivers spend on the road to better regulate driving hours and decrease the fatigue levels associated with driving long hours without proper rest.

-Fleet management and driver fatigue software such as MiX HOS allows drivers and their supervisors to effectively manage and reduce fatigue by giving them access to real-time, driver-centric views of accurate driving hours information.
+Driver fatigue software such as MiX HOS allows drivers and their supervisors to effectively manage and reduce fatigue by giving them access to real-time, driver-centric views of accurate driving hours information.
 This information helps managers to make better decisions about drivers’ schedules and how much time is spent on the road by individual drivers.

 Safety matters to everyone and taking action to alleviate the risks associated with fatigue should be taken by drivers, other road users (such as pedestrians) and fleet owners alike.
+Learn more about the benefits of fleet management.

 - Last updated on .